maxplanck-ie/ultraheatmap/README.md

                 --referencePoint REFERENCEPOINT
-                  If closest TSS or TES is needed, otherwise closest gene body will be found (default: TSS)
+                  If closest TSS or TES is needed, otherwise closest gene body will be found (default: None)

+                --closestGenesOutput CLOSESTGENESOUTPUT, -og CLOSESTGENESOUTPUT
+                  A bed file to save the closest genes (default: None)

 example

-              $ AddFeatureToMatrix -m  deeptools_matrix.gz -o appended_matrix.gz \
+              $ addFeatureToMatrix -m  deeptools_matrix.gz -o appended_matrix.gz \
               -t feature_table.tsv -g annotaion.gtf -f column_of_interest_header \
               --featureIdColumn id_col_header

 The above command adds extra columns to the input matrix.
 The output will be a matrix with `deeptools` format which can be visualized by `deeptools plotHeatmap`.
 The extra columns could be gene expression.
 If annotation file is provided, program finds the closest gene for each region of the input matrix and looks for the gene expression of that gene from the given feature tables.
 If no annotation is given, program checks for the exact match between regions name from the input matrix and finds the same name on the given feature tables.